 “Darcy Regier has been fantastic,” Regehr said.

 “We need to explore all our options.
-It sounds like Buffalo is great … but until we see what’s all out there, we can’t make a real good informed decision that we’re comfortable with.”
+It sounds like Buffalo is great … but until we see what’s all out there, we can’t make a real good informed decision that we’re comfortable with.”language

 I saw two days ago that the Eric Lindros draft at the Aud took place 20 years ago.
 20 yearrrrrrrrrrrrs.
 Seriously, 20?
 Seems like yesterday where big, fat Eric stood next to an uncomfortable looking Quebec Nordiques GM Pierre Page, and refused to put on the blue fleur-de-lis adorned jersey.
 Lindros was booed by the crowd at the Aud, and for the only time in Pat Falloon’s lackluster NHL career, he received cheers from the spectators as he donned the new aqua-colored San Jose Sharks jersey.